archanagandhi/DSA-python/Algorithms/Search/README.md

 ## Linear Search

-Linear search is a very simple search algorithm.
+Linear search also known as **Sequential search** is a very simple search algorithm.
 A sequential search is made over all items one by one.
 Every item is checked and if a match is found then that particular item is returned, otherwise the search continues till the end of the data collection.

 ### Big O Complexity